Featured Winery - Te Whare Ra (TWR)

 TWR Pinot Gris - If you are not a fan of Pinot Gris or Pinot Grigio, this wine could well change your mind about the maligned grape & its wines.
 It is an Alsace style single vineyard Pinot Gris - more stone fruits, pear and minerality than tropical fruits, really elegant, silky and subtle.

-TWR Riesling 'D' - From the oldest Riesling vines in Marlborough and from an exceptional vintage this is a really great dry Riesling, elegant and refined like the best Alsace Rieslings.
+TWR Riesling 'D' - From the oldest Riesling vines in Marlborough this is a really great dry Riesling, elegant and refined like the best Alsace Rieslings.
 If you think you don't like Riesling try this wine!
 It is very refined - lime, pear, white flowers and subtle minerality.
 D for dry and for delicious.

 TWR Sauvignon Blanc - Anna described this to me as "a New Zealand Sauvignon for people who think they don't like New Zealand Sauvignon" and I can see why.
 As with all the TWR wines, the Sauvignon Blanc is concentrated but refined, fresh and subtle with gooseberry, elderflower and herbs.

 TWR Pinot Noir - more Burgundian in style than most other New Zealand Pinot Noir this is a seriously refined wine with a silky smooth texture.
 A customer described it as "OMG!
-Superb, beautifully subtle" and it was awarded 96 points by Decanter magazine.
+Superb, beautifully subtle".

 You can try all these wines in the TWR mixed cases - or select choice of TWR wines in a mixed case of your own.